What Is the Problem With Tattoos?

-But there now also seems to be a trend with older people also getting tattoos.
-Here the reasoning is perhaps more complex... or is it?
+But there also seems to be a trend now with older people getting tattoos, as well.
+Here, the reasoning is perhaps more complex... or is it?
 Perhaps it is simply something to do with wanting to appear young or cool?
 Is it the celeb thing again?
-Inciting parental outrage is most unlikely to be a factor in their decision to decorate their skin so is it one's children one wants to outrage?
+Inciting parental outrage is most unlikely to be a factor in their decision to decorate their skin—so is it one's children they want to outrage?
 Even children with tattoos of their own can react badly to their parents getting tattooed.
 It's a sort of double standard thing.

 Tattooing has been around since prehistoric times.
-We know this from the mummified body of Otzi the Iceman, which dates from around 3000 B.C, though his tattoos may be related to some form of early acupuncture for pain relief as they coincided with areas of damage on his skeleton.
+We know this from the mummified body of Otzi the Iceman, which dates from around 3000 B.C., though his tattoos may be related to some form of early acupuncture for pain relief as they coincided with areas of damage on his skeleton.
 Many of today's ethnic tribes have, from ancient times, used tattoos to identify and define themselves from others.
-The Maoris are just one of those whose designs not only have meaning but also have an artistic beauty that uses the human body as its canvas.
-For evidence of this see: http://www.maori-arts.com
+The Maoris of New Zealand are just one example of a native people whose designs not only have meaning but also have an artistic beauty that uses the human body as its canvas.

 - BBC News - Broadcaster David Dimbleby gets first tattoo aged 75

 Veteran TV broadcaster David Dimbleby has had a scorpion tattooed onto his shoulder, he reveals in a magazine interview.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.